DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

 * Memory sharing

-  Make sure ``share=on`` QEMU option is given. vhost-user will not work with a QEMU version without shared memory mapping.
+  Make sure ``share=on`` QEMU option is given.
+The vhost-user will not work with a QEMU instance without shared memory mapping.

 Vhost supported vSwitch reference
 ---------------------------------